a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 Yang, A., Nagrani, A., Seo, P.H., Miech, A., Pont-Tuset, J., Laptev, I., Sivic, J. and Schmid, C., 2023.
 Vid2seq: Large-scale pretraining of a visual language model for dense video captioning.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 10714-10726).

+Lanchantin, J., Wang, T., Ordonez, V. and Qi, Y., 2021.
+General multi-label image classification with transformers.
+In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition (pp. 16478-16488).